-Pale, almost white, tripe has been soaked in a chlorine solution to remove impurities.
+The tripe from a newly-slaughtered cow is yellowish (almost brownish and, in some cases, greenish) and bits of undigested food may still be attached to it.
+A "dressed" tripe is pale, almost white, and it has been soaked in a chlorine solution to remove impurities.
 The process is called bleaching.
-Most tripes sold in groceries have undergone bleaching.
-But bleached on unbleached, tripe has to be rinsed and cleaned prior to cooking.
+Most tripe sold in groceries has undergone bleaching.
+Whether you have bleached or unbleached tripe, either way, tripe has to be rinsed and properly cleaned prior to cooking.

-How to Clean Unbleached Beef Tripe
+Cleaning Unbleached Beef Tripe

 In the case of honeycomb tripe, a soft clean toothbrush is useful to pry any dirt out of the crevices.

-How to Clean Bleached Beef Tripe
+Cleaning Bleached Beef Tripe

+When the tripe looks clean, place it in a pot and cover with water.
 Add plenty of salt.
-Bring to the boil and allow to boil hard for ten minutes.
-Throw out the water then rinse the tripe in cold water several times.
+Bring to a boil and allow to boil hard for 10 minutes.
+Throw out the water, then rinse the tripe in cold water several times.

-After par-boiling, the beef tripe is now ready to be cut.
-In what shape or size depends on the dish you intend to cook.
+After par-boiling, the tripe is now ready to be cut.
+The shape or size depends on the dish you intend to cook.
 While there is no harm in cooking the tripe uncut, cutting it after par-boiling shortens the cooking time considerably.
 It is also much more difficult to cut the tripe when it is already very tender as the delicate meat may not be able to withstand too much handling.